mysuperawesomework/tdd-jest/README.md

 # TDD-JEST
-A repo to learn tdd
+A repo to learn tdd while following along from https://www.udemy.com/course/unit-testing-typescript-nodejs/

 All tests should subscribe to the AAA principles